 “All that I can say is that it has been solved by the department,” Police Captain John H. Ayers, the head of the Missing Persons Bureau, told the press.
 “Dorothy Arnold is no longer listed as a missing person.”

 Captain Ayers gave no more details but added, “Her parents, relatives, and friends, who had been led to follow in all directions clues sent in multitudes of letters, suddenly ceased their activity.”

 A lawyer for the family denied the case had been cracked, stating that “Captain Ayers seems to intimate that the mystery of Dorothy Arnold’s disappearance has been solved and that the family for some reason has kept the solution a secret… the whole thing is a damned lie.”

 The conflict between the police and her family over the case fueled even more speculation around her disappearance.
 But the mystery was never truly solved.

 Sadly, the story of Dorothy Arnold’s disappearance remains one of the biggest and perhaps most tragic mysteries in New York City’s history.

-Now that you’ve uncovered the bizarre investigation into the disappearance of Dorothy Arnold, learn about the odd 11-day saga of crime novelist Agatha Christie’s disappearance.
-Then, dive into the secret life of Roald Dahl, a fighter pilot and spy who became a beloved children’s author.
+Now that you’ve uncovered the bizarre disappearance of Dorothy Arnold, learn about the odd 11-day saga of crime novelist Agatha Christie’s disappearance.
+Then, dive into the secret life of Roald Dahl, the fighter pilot and spy who became a beloved children’s author.